Order by phone:

 You can get 132Mb broadband for the same price as many 65Mb fibre deals, so you can't really get fairer than that.

-The TV and broadband bundles can be expensive, but you do get a really great TV box and can get a huge number of channels.
-There are cheaper TV and broadband deals out there, but only Sky can deliver the same kind of premium entertainment package (and it can’t match Virgin’s speeds unless you have access to full fibre in your area).
+The broadband and TV packages can be expensive, but you do get a really great TV box and a hugh choice of channels.
+There are cheaper TV and broadband deal out there, but only Sky can deliver the same kind of premium entertainment (and it can’t match the Virgin network speeds, unless you have access to full fibre in your area).

 You can compare the latest Virgin Media offers on our Virgin Media cashback and rewards page.
 For general help with rewards, visit our guide to claiming free gifts and vouchers.